symfony/symfony-docs/quick_tour/the_big_picture.rst

 .. note::

-    Instead of the greeting page, you may see a blank or error page.
+    Instead of the greeting page, you may see a blank page or an error page.
     This is caused by a directory permission misconfiguration.
 There are several possible solutions depending on your operating system.
-All of them are explained in the :ref:`book-installation-permission` section of the official book.
+All of them are explained in the :ref:`book-installation-permissions` section of the official book.

 What's going on here?
 Have a look at each part of the URL: